 • Working with youth in groups and clubs, through sports and other creative activities, to share health messages and encourage positive behavior and choices.

-Peace Corps Mozambique promotes gender awareness and girls’ education and empowerment.
-Volunteers will receive training on gender challenges in their country and have the opportunity to implement gender-related activities that are contextually appropriate.
+Peace Corps Mozambique also integrates gender awareness and girl’s empowerment themes into all of its programs.
+Volunteers receive training on gender challenges in the country and have the opportunity to implement gender-related activities that are culturally and contextually appropriate.
 During service, Volunteers will look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency.
 As part of one’s work, Volunteers will also report on these efforts and their impact.

 • Bachelor of Arts/Bachelor of Science degree in any field

 • Master of Arts/Master of Science degree in Public Health